 My recommendation would be WordPress.org.
 This is the most popular and most used platform in the world.
 You own your blog.
-There are many features which are updated regularly.
+There are many features that are updated regularly.
 You can use so many tools to monetize your blog.

 You can choose the platform according to your needs.

-Do you want to focus only on writing?
+Wanna focus only on writing?

 Medium.com is for you.